 - It is best practice when the property managers review the risk factors with each pet owner when explaining the results, if needed

-- $20 for first profile, $15 for each additional profile
+- as low as $20 for the first profile, $15 for each additional profile

 - Renewal discount offered if renewed before expiration